CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yuan-2015159/index.md

   and geometric distortions, such as resample Time-Scale Modification (TSM), pitch invariant TSM, and tempo invariant pitch shifting.
-In addition, the proposed audio watermarking scheme is resilient to Stir-mark for Audio, and it performs much better comparing with the existing state-of-the art methods.
+In addition, the proposed audio watermarking scheme is resilient to Stir-mark for Audio, and it performs much better comparing with the existing state-of-the art methods.</div>
 tags:
 - Dual-Tree Complex Wavelet Transform (DT CWT)
 - Mel-Frequency Cepstral Coefficients